EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > returns 5, since `a`’s value at the call site is 5.
 What if `f`’s formal parameter were `a`?

 The result should be 2.

+> Exercise 3.30 [★] What is the purpose of the call to `proc-val` on the next-to-last line of `apply-env`?

+When we are creating the desired recursive closure, we need an environment containing the closure, but we can not create the environment directly because we need the closure in order to create the environment.
+So we delay the creation of the closure in the environment so that we can create the environment without a closure.
+Then, when we need to use the closure, we create it by calling `proc-val`.